kunmishra2599/NTUOSS-VuejsWorkshop/README.md

 Awesome, lets get to coding.
 Also, keep this tab open.
 We'll need it later on.

-## Task 1 - Understanding the structure of Vue.JS
+## Task 1 - Getting to know Vue and Integrating with Firebase

 Before we begin, lets look at the file structure that the webpack template creates:
 ```